 I continued to follow Pat in his duel and updates.
 In the meantime, I was having problems with my tenant and since it was really popular on this site, I decided to build My Tenant from Hell (again only $6.99) to share those stories with you where I wouldn’t have to censor myself since she made me want to curse a blue streak every time I wrote about her.
 I didn’t want this blog to become all about my tenant, plus I wanted other people to be able to share their stories and avoid the hell that I had gone through.
-I built that site in January I think.
+I built that site in January of 2011, I think.
 I never though of it as a “niche” site per se, but that’s essentially what it was.
-So far that site has made me over $400 and I update it once per week, when I remember.
-Half of the fun it that some of the stories come from you!
+In its first nine months of existence, the site made me over $400 and I updated it once per week, when I remembered.
+I didn’t promote it at all.
+Half of the fun it was that some of the stories came from you!
 I don’t even have to think about.
-By the way, if you want to share a story about a bad landlord, tenant, or roommate you can go over, register and write your own story.
+At some point, I got tired of updating a site constantly.
+I wanted to be lazy and make money.

-Okay, so this niche site thing might work.
+Okay, so this niche site thing might just work.
 What if I had 10 sites and they could each make me $100 per month?
 That would be an extra $12,000 per year.
 It was an ambitious goal and I have a short attention span, so I knew that I would never take the time to do that, but the potential had me thinking.
 Okay, let’s try this niche site one more time.
 But again, what could I write about.
 I took a different approach this time.
 I came back to this blog and looked for the one article that made me the most money from Adsense advertisements.
 For those of you wondering what that is, it’s the ugly little advertisement block on the top right hand part of this page that you hate and some of you click on.
 Every time you click on one of those (well, almost every time) it earns me money from Google.
+Every time someone comes to this site and an ad loads, it makes me a few coins as well.
 Okay, so which article was earning me the most money?
-Funny enough, it was one short little article that I had thrown up on this site almost 2 years ago and forgotten about.
+Funny enough, it was one short little article that I had thrown up on this site almost 6 years ago and forgotten about.
 I hadn’t done any research on the topic or anything.
 I just shared some information that I though you would find helpful.
 It turns out that many did find it helpful and it was ranked #1 on Google for it’s topic.
 Sweet!

 I looked around on Google to see if anyone else was really writing about this topic and there were a couple of other sites that had some information, but no dedicated site…at the time anyway.
 I wondered if this topic could stand alone as a site.
-I figured for $8.99 (domain prices went up), I might as well give it a try.
+I figured for $8.99 (domain prices had gone up), I might as well give it a try.
 I registered the site and literally spent two weeks putting articles up.
 Funny enough, people started finding the site even before it was finished, and it started earning me money.
 Okay, it was only $4.27, but that was about half of its cost, so that was good, right?
 The first month that it was up it earned me $34.56.
 Kaching!
 I was in the plus.
-This month it has earned me $18.47 so far, and I am not selling any products or direct advertisements.
-It looks like this will be a money maker for me, because I am still not finished!
+During this month that one site that I spend two weeks building back in 2011 will earn me almost $400 from Google along.
+Ask me how often I’ve updated it since building it?
+I think I updated it once and then I paid a virtual assistant something like $100 to update it another year.
+Considering that I am not selling any products or direct advertisements, and it’s 100% passive, that’s pretty damn good.

 One of the most important things about the niche site challenge was getting your site to rank high on Google for its search terms.
 My site doesn’t rank in to top 100 for its key words because no one has linked to it yet.
 For those of you wondering why that’s important, it’s kind of like throwing a party and forgetting to send out the invitations.
 If people show up and bring a gift it’s totally random and by accident.
 That’s what I have done.
-I need to go back and follow Pat and/or Tyrone’s strategy for publicizing the site.
+I need to go back and work on some search engine optimization and I should try building links that points to the site.
 I haven’t done that because 1) I’m lazy; 2) I don’t have much time in my day; 3) I’m too cheap to hire someone and; 4) It’s already making me money.
 Don’t forget, I still have an article here on the same topic that’s also making me money.
 I know that my efforts will be directly proportional to the amount of money that I could make from the niche site.
-I can easily see the site making me $100 every month once I start building links, or from my example, sending out the invitations.
-When I had the opportunity to meet Pat Flynn at the Financial Blogger Conference, I thanked him for sharing this information for free, and told him how much my site had already made me.
-He was genuinely psyched and happy for me!
-What a class act.
+I can easily see the site making me $1,000 every month once if I start building links, or from my example, sending out the invitations.

 Let’s Do This!